norulshahlam/spring-boot-microservices3/README.md

 Download JCE jars (for java 8 & below)

-Add random value for your key ni config-server:
+Add random value for your key in config-server:

      encrypt.key=dstfh69d6086darf9hg8606adsfgb0d6f0h8df6

-Then run in postman to encryption:
+Then run in postman to encryption random value:

     POST http://localhost:8012/encrypt

-    Body > raw > JSON > shalam
+    Body > raw > JSON > random-value

 You will get encrypted value.
 Now copy, go to